 By the way - my notes are an "in progress" project and so you should expect typos and errors.
-Even mathematical errors: I have on occasion forgotten to add some hypothesis to a theorem or exercise.
+I have sometimes forgotten to add some hypothesis to a theorem, exercise or project problem.
 (A caveat: sometimes I will do this deliberately to keep students on their toes.)
 If you can't solve a problem, but you can solve it with the addition of some extra hypothesis, let me know - I'll likely want you to present what you've discovered.